rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 ### [bonsai-bt]

+{{ image_figure(
-![A behavior tree visualization that starts with a "root" node and branches into leafs like "run" and "get in cover"](bonsai.png) _A visualization of a simple NPC behavior tree_
+    alt='A behavior tree visualization that starts with a "root" node and branches into leafs like "run" and "get in cover"' src="bonsai.png"
+    caption="A visualization of a simple NPC behavior tree") }}

 [bonsai-bt] by [@Sollimann] is a Rust implementation of behavior trees.